peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 Modifies the matrix at the top of this stack by multiplying it by a matrix representing a "camera" view.

-For more information on that matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4lookat">MathUtil.mat4lookat</a>.
+For more information on that matrix and the parameters, see MathUtil.mat4lookat.

 #### Parameters